Henry Young: Later life

-Young left Tasmania on 10 December 1861 for Melbourne, whence he travelled to England and lived in retirement in London until his death there on 18 September 1870.
+Young died on 18 September 1870.
 He is buried in Brompton Cemetery, London.

 Youngtown, Tasmania, was named in honour of Young.

 Family

 Young married Augusta Sophia Marryat (born 1829) in 1848.
 She was the daughter of a former slaveholder, Charles Marryat, of Potter's Bar, Middlesex, who had been compensated part of £34,000 in the 1830s upon the emancipation of slavery.
 Augusta (later Lady Young) was the niece of the novelist Captain Frederick Marryat, and sister of Charles Marryat, Dean of Adelaide (1887–1906).
 Her mother was Caroline Short, whose brother, Augustus Short, was the first Anglican bishop of Adelaide.

 The couple had four children, two boys and two girls.

 The town of Port Augusta in South Australia is named after Augusta, as is the tiny suburb of Marryatville in Adelaide's eastern suburbs.

-Augusta outlived her husband by 43 years, dying in Christchurch, Hampshire in 1913.
+Augusta outlived her husband by 43 years, dying in Christchurch, Hampshire, in 1913.